digitallyinduced/ihp/Guide/package-management.markdown

 ### Nixpkgs Pinning

 All projects using IHP are using a specific pinned version of nixpkgs.
-The specific version used is defined in your project's `flakes.nix`.
+The specific version used is defined in your project's `flake.nix`.

 You can override the nixpkgs version by setting the `nixpkgs.url` to your custom values: